wellcomecollection/docs/rfcs/065-library-data-link-explorer/README.md

     - provides a user interface for CI staff to enter a work id
     - renders the matcher graph dynamically using a graph library (see candidates below)
         - uses nodes and edges to show relationships
-    - handle error display when no relationships are present?
+    - displays errors where no relationships are found or input is invalid
+        - via the API and rendered for the user to see
-       - potentially offer more advanced features than is currently possible (i.e, zoom, node highlighting)
+    - potentially offer more advanced features than is currently possible on .dot pdf (i.e, zoom, node highlighting)
-- Accessed securely - consider later down the line

----

-## Infrastructure and Deployment

-- Use GitHub Actions for CI/CD to deploy the backend and frontend
-- keeping repositories separate for clarity and modularity between the API/backend logic and frontend application and deployment

----

-## Graph Library Candidates
+### Graph Library Candidates

 - https://js.cytoscape.org/
 - https://www.sigmajs.org/ + [ReactSigma](https://sim51.github.io/react-sigma/) for prebuilt components
 - https://github.com/visjs/vis-network
 - Graphviz wrappers - https://github.com/magjac/d3-graphviz, https://github.com/mdaines/viz-js

+---

+## Infrastructure and Deployment

+- Infrastructure as code
+    - use Terraform to provision AWS resources (Lambda, Secrets Manager)

+### CI/CD

+- Use GitHub Actions for CI/CD to automate deployment
+- separate backend (lambda) and frontend (Vercel) deployment pipelines?
+- under one repo `library-data-link-explorer`

+### Hosting
+- Vercel for quick deployment while ensuring no secrets stored here
+- host Lambda functions on AWS, accessed by Function URLs
 ---

 ## Testing